Matias-RC/SokobanRL/README.md

 - Random levels are generated based on the procedural generation techniques outlined in the 2011 paper *"Procedural Generation of Sokoban Levels"* by Joshua Taylor and Ian Parberry.
 This method ensures a variety of challenging and diverse levels while maintaining playability and difficulty balance.

+## Branches
+- `DreamCoder` is the most up to date branch.
+Main is outdated
 ## Links
 - [Brute Force Sokoban level generator](https://ianparberry.com/pubs/GAMEON-NA_METH_03.pdf)
 - [AI driven Sokoban level generator](https://www.researchgate.net/publication/354819642_Procedural_Level_Generation_for_Sokoban_via_Deep_Learning_An_Experimental_Study)